brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

-Zero-initializing an object of type `std::meta::info` gives it a null reflection value.
-A null reflection value is equal to any other
+Default constructing or value-initializing an object of type `std::meta::info` gives it a null reflection value.
-null reflection value and is different from any other reflection that refers to one of the mentioned entities.
+A null reflection value is equal to any other null reflection value and is different from any other reflection that refers to one of the mentioned entities.
 For example:

 :::bq
 ```c++